Frequently asked questions

 The semester begins the first week of September.
 The Student Advisory Service holds a welcoming meeting end of August, which is a good idea to participate in, but not mandatory.

 Denmark, and Copenhagen, is known to be a rather expensive place to live.
-The International Office at the University of Copenhagen has an estimated budget for international students.
-For further information, visit their website.
+International Education at the University of Copenhagen has an estimated budget for international students.
+For further information, visit their website and go to "Housing and money".

 As a full degree international student, you are expected to find housing on your own.
-The International Office at the University of Copenhagen has a list of tips and important websites, which can be useful for the search.
+International Education at the University of Copenhagen has a list of tips and important websites, which can be useful for the search.

 Yes you can.
 The Department of Anthropology offers a mentor-mentee program for international full degree students.
 If you are interested in getting a mentor, please send an email to the mentor coordinator firstname.lastname@example.org